open-rsx/rsb-manual/troubleshooting.rst

       following backtrace" (include error messages and/or backtraces whenever possible).

-  Creating the Report as a `new issue`_:
+  Creating the report as a new issue in the appropriate project of our `github organization`_:

-  * In the "Subject" field, try do give a brief description of the specific problem.
+  * In the "Title" field, try do give a brief description of the specific problem.
 That is, if you can, write "In C++, :term:`informer` crashes when trying to send std::string data" instead of "|project| crashes".

-  * Put the information mentioned above into the "Description" field and select the value of the "Category" field according to the program and/or programming language.
+  * Put the information mentioned above into the "Comment" field.

   * Please try to report bugs in the correct project.
 We understand that this may be hard to figure out and a bug report in the